Couchsurfing Horror Stories And 7 Tips To Avoid Them

 The Host That Smells

 Let me say that this story is not about a person who doesn’t use deodorant.
 A friend of mine from Germany was Couchsurfing around Japan.
 He had done across several cities and had really good experiences.
-In fact, his experiences and the high cost of traveling in Japan almost had me booking a last minute fly to Tokyo and doing a story about Couchsurfing in Japan (I ended up going to Mongolia).
+In fact, his experiences and the high cost of traveling in Japan almost had me booking a last minute flight to Tokyo to do a story about Couchsurfing in Japan (I ended up going to Mongolia).

 After a month of traveling around Japan, he was back in Tokyo and wanted to stay with a different host than the first time.
 He regretted the decision purely based on the man’s hygiene.
 It wasn’t just that he had a strong odor, the whole place had a decaying smell from what he told me.
 Like “rotten fish soaked in beer that is sour”.